-Due to the Front Mission 3D Remake coming out in 2022, I can't host any music files here for the Front Mission games.
+Due to the Front Mission 3D Remake (released in 2022), I can't host any music files here for the Front Mission games.
 I need to direct you to other places for the soundtracks.

 Square Enix hasn't uploaded the Front Mission soundtrack to any official platforms.
 Rather, here's a shortcut to find soundtracks that fans have uploaded to YouTube.